nvthielen81/Netware/build book/onenote.md

 and get the info from the divese and that ar the QR bloks.
 Qwerie  word[.] electron registers index. wher de D of the fesr data register DD , data copy or cloning do.
-PET pul up electric time from data sets. prom programebel . raed / and retract OEM. persenal electronic time and pettin a chering the momend pet http time time prive [AX]
+PET pul up electric time from data sets. prom programebel . raed / and retract OEM. persenal electronic time and pettin a chering the momend pet http time time prive [HE]
 ---------------------------------------------------------------------------------------------------
-istrucion code
+qwatum band
 bios ARM (asembler )

 // digatal data